hfhhfhzx/UnpackScript/README_EN.md

 Q: Why do shell commands move files to /data/local/tmp for operation, while root directly operates in the directory where the script is located?

 A: The shell has limited permissions, and granting execution permissions requires it to be done in a specific directory; root has greater permissions and can do so in any directory.

-# Note

-- The cp command in the script uses interactive operation.
-Try not to execute the script in non-interactive mode.

 # Acquisition
 - [github](./main.sh)